Irreducible symplectic varieties from moduli spaces of sheaves on K3 and Abelian surfaces: Deformations of moduli spaces

-The following numerical Lemma will allow us to compare moduli spaces of semistable sheaves with different ranks on a K3 or Abelian surface whose Néron-Severi group has rank 1.
-Together with Lemmas \ref{lem:yoshi2}, \ref{lem:yoshi1}, \ref{lem:yoshi2ab} and \ref{lem:yoshi1ab} this will allow us to show that moduli spaces of semistable sheaves with different ranks are deformation equivalent.
+The following numerical Lemma, together with Propositions \ref{prop:yoshi2} and \ref{prop:yoshi1}, will allow to show that certain moduli spaces parametrizing semistable sheaves with different ranks, on a K3 or Abelian surface whose N\'eron-Severi group has rank 1, are isomorphic.